alicia-312/alicia-312/README.md

 - 👋 Hi, I’m @alicia-312
-- 👀 I’m interested in python and go projects related to SRE and infrastructure related work.
+- 👀 I’m interested in python and go projects related to infrastructure related work and am playing around with renewable energy micro-grid systems data.
 - 🌱 I’m currently learning about automation for infrastructure using Python and Go.
-- 💞️ I’m looking to collaborate on automation for infrastructure related projects.
+- 💞️ I’m looking to collaborate on automation for infrastructure related projects, any work renewable energy related is a huge plus!
 - 📫 How to reach me mlstatspred312@gmail.com

 <!---